How much do I feed my dog on a raw diet?

 3% for dogs that need to gain weight.

 80lb dog x 2% = 1.6lbs PER day.

 80lb dog x 1.5% = 1.2lbs PER day

 80lb dog x 3% = 2.4lbs PER day

-Cats we suggest feeding 2% to 3% off of their body weight.
+For cats, we suggest feeding 2% to 3% of of their body weight.

 How do I transition my Dog or Cat?

-Immediate: Fast your dog 12 to 24 hours, we suggest serving their first meal at room temperature, the first few days.
-Giving there stomach a chance to adjust, after that you can feed straight from the fridge.
+Immediate: Fast your dog for 12 to 24 hours.
+We suggest serving their meals at room temperature for the first few days, giving their stomach a chance to adjust.
+After that, you can feed straight from the fridge.

 Gradual: To wean your Dog or Cat gradually, we suggest the following: